Our Agile training and certifications are available online or onsite with instructor and via self-paced, e-learning format.

 This course offers professionals a unique certification that combines agile service management techniques and scrum development frameworks.
 It requires candidates to develop and demonstrate a solid knowledge and understanding of Scrum terms, principles, tools and practices, as well as demonstrate their ability to use tools efficiently and effectively.

 The Agile Awareness Workshop is a one-day practical immersion on Agile values and principles.
 Through exercises, discussion and simulations, participants will experience Scrum as one of the most popular Agile development methodologies.

 In the age of digital transformation marked by an important shift towards a product management mindset, Agile’s influence on the project management industry continues to rise at a fast pace.
 Organizations and project professionals are embracing Agile tools more than ever and frameworks as they aim to increase the success and return on investment from their initiatives.
 Adopting this way of working enables them to improve revenue and speed to market by developing the right product/solution, boosting collaboration levels and customer satisfaction.
 IT Chapter offers certification training for two of the most popular Agile frameworks, which are AgilePM® and Agile SCRUM.
 In addition, we deliver workshops customized to your organizational needs.
-In terms of language, our resources and materials are available in both English and French.

 Many organizations have adopted AGILE SCRUM.
 Scrum is a process framework for developing, delivering, and sustaining complex products that has been used since the early 1990s.
 Scrum is not a single process, technique, or definitive method.
 Rather, it is a framework within which you can employ various processes and techniques.
 It improves the efficacy of software / digital product management.
 The role of Scrum Master is crucial to ensuring a proper Scrum process is maintained throughout a project.